DIFI-Consortium/gr-difi/examples/difi_quickstart.md

 ## Recommended content
 ### [Digital Intermediate Frequency Interoperability (DIFI) Consortium](https://dificonsortium.org/)

-The organization which oversees development of the IEEE-ISTO Std 4900-2021: Digital IF Interoperability 1.0 Standard
+The organization which oversees development of the ISTO Std 4900-2021: Digital IF Interoperability 1.0 Standard